Looke (streaming platform)

 Looke is a Brazilian streaming platform dedicated to movies and series.
 Launched in April 2015, it is a video on demand service, in 2022 it filmed in partnership with Amazon and has a channel linked to Prime Video in Brazil and Mexico.

 History

 In 2012, Encripta was founded, a company that licenses content to other companies.
 Encripta planned to launch a streaming platform in 2013 in partnership with a client, but the following year, when everything was already developed, the client canceled.
-In the same period, Netflix started to produce more original content and reduced the purchase of Encrypta products.
+Meanwhile, Netflix started to produce more original content and reduced the purchase of Encrypta products.
 With that, Marcelo Spinassé and Encripta launched Looke.
 The platform is part of the group's four business fronts.